api2cart/cs-sdk/docs/TaxApi.md

             // config.AddApiKeyPrefix("x-api-key", "Bearer");

             var apiInstance = new TaxApi(config);
-            var createdTo = 2100-08-29 13:45:52;  // string? | Retrieve entities to their creation date (optional)
-            var createdFrom = 2010-07-29 13:45:52;  // string? | Retrieve entities from their creation date (optional)
-            var modifiedTo = 2100-08-29 13:45:52;  // string? | Retrieve entities to their modification date (optional)
-            var modifiedFrom = 2010-07-29 13:45:52;  // string? | Retrieve entities from their modification date (optional)
-            var findValue = tax;  // string? | Entity search that is specified by some value (optional) var findWhere = name;  // string? | Tax class search that is specified by field (optional) var storeId = 1;  // string? | Store Id (optional) var count = 20;  // int? | This parameter sets the entity amount that has to be retrieved.
-Max allowed count=250 (optional)  (default to 10) var pageCursor = ;  // string? | Used to retrieve entities via cursor-based pagination (it can't be used with any other filtering parameter) (optional) var responseFields = {result};  // string? | Set this parameter in order to choose which entity fields you want to retrieve (optional)  (default to "{return_code,return_message,pagination,result}")
+            var count = 20;  // int? | This parameter sets the entity amount that has to be retrieved.
+Max allowed count=250 (optional)  (default to 10) var pageCursor = ;  // string? | Used to retrieve entities via cursor-based pagination (it can't be used with any other filtering parameter) (optional) var storeId = 1;  // string? | Store Id (optional) var findValue = tax;  // string? | Entity search that is specified by some value (optional) var findWhere = name;  // string? | Tax class search that is specified by field (optional) var createdTo = 2100-08-29 13:45:52;  // string? | Retrieve entities to their creation date (optional) var createdFrom = 2010-07-29 13:45:52;  // string? | Retrieve entities from their creation date (optional) var modifiedTo = 2100-08-29 13:45:52;  // string? | Retrieve entities to their modification date (optional) var modifiedFrom = 2010-07-29 13:45:52;  // string? | Retrieve entities from their modification date (optional) var responseFields = {result};  // string? | Set this parameter in order to choose which entity fields you want to retrieve (optional)  (default to "{return_code,return_message,pagination,result}")

             try
             {
                 // tax.class.list
-                ModelResponseTaxClassList result = apiInstance.TaxClassList(createdTo, createdFrom, modifiedTo, modifiedFrom, findValue, findWhere, storeId, count, pageCursor, responseFields);
+                ModelResponseTaxClassList result = apiInstance.TaxClassList(count, pageCursor, storeId, findValue, findWhere, createdTo, createdFrom, modifiedTo, modifiedFrom, responseFields);
                 Debug.WriteLine(result);
             }
             catch (ApiException  e)